bestusa/Assignments/CISC187/Week 1/Assignment-1.md

     //if the element is at index 0, then it would take only a single step.
 If the element is at the last index, then it would take N steps.

-//1  explain mycode
+//1  explain mycode(video)
-//2  4 bytes
+//2  4 bytes 400 total
-//3  100 (101 for steps referring to insertion operations)
+//3  read: always 1
+//   insertion beginning: 1 steps
+//   insertion at end: 100
+//   deletion beginning: 1 steps
+//   deletion end: 100
-//4  searching for a specific element in an array depends where is that element located (my code element 49 should take 49 steps to recover)\
+//4  searching for a specific element in an array depends where is that element located search every instance of a given value of N elements
+//   would yield N steps
 //5 research how to find memory address in an array. --use address-of operator "& "